NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 When a consumer of catalog zone `$OLDCATZ` receives an update which adds or changes a `coo` property for a member zone in `$OLDCATZ` signalling a new owner `$NEWCATZ`, it does *not* migrate the member zone immediately.

-This is because the catalog consumer may not have the `<unique-N>` identifier associated with the member zone in `$NEWCATZ` and because name servers do not index Resource Records by RDATA, it may not know wether or not the member zone is configured in `$NEWCATZ` at all.
+This is because the catalog consumer may not have the `<unique-N>` identifier associated with the member zone in `$NEWCATZ` and because name servers do not index Resource Records by RDATA, it may not know whether or not the member zone is configured in `$NEWCATZ` at all.
 It may have to wait for an update of `$NEWCATZ` adding or changing that member zone.
 When a consumer of catalog zone `$NEWCATZ` receives an update of `$NEWCATZ` which adds or changes a member zone, *and* that consumer had the member zone associated with `$OLDCATZ`, *and* there is a `coo` property of the member zone in `$OLDCATZ` pointing to `$NEWCATZ`, *only then* it will reconfigure the member zone with the for `$NEWCATZ` preconfigured settings.